rayglover/micro-flyweight/README.md

 ## Use in your own projects

-If you're using cmake, it should be straight-forward to use tstrings in your own project.
+If you're using cmake, it should be straight-forward to use micro-flyweight in your own project.
 To make the package `micro_flyweight` available to other projects on your system:

 ```cmake
 $ cmake --install .